klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 - Could you explain what is the purpose of frameworks like React, Vue, Angular?
   - Coding using these frameworks lets you declaratively express the dependency of displayed elements on the data state of the application, so you only need to write code that will render html for a given variable values instead of imperatively updating every component when data it depends on changes.

+- What is race condition?
+  - Poorly designed behaviour of the application that relies on the certain order of multiple async calls without means taken to guarantee the execution order.

 ## CSS questions (6 questions)

 - What is flex?